 Fresh fruits are an easy after school snack because it requires very little preparation.
 I like to keep a variety of in-season fruit choices on hand.
-My kids also enjoy dried fruits, 100% real fruit store bought or homemade fruit leathers, and freeze dried fruits.
+My kids also enjoy dried fruits, 100% real fruit store bought fruit leathers and freeze dried fruit.

 Fresh fruits on a stick make after school snacks super fun.
 These ideas are simple enough for kids to help out with and can easily be made ahead and stored in the refrigerator (or freezer for the frozen grapes).